patdx/pmil.me/src/content/post/reactivity-in-swift.md

 date: '2023-02-18'
 ---

-I mostly work with Javascript, but I've become in charge of some Swift code recently.
+I mostly work with JavaScript, but I've become in charge of some Swift code recently.

 I also realized today that Swift has some built in mechanisms for observing